Avinash24R/web-Scrapper/README.md

 # web-Scrappe

 This is my frist AI project.
-I

 ### Summary of the Web Scraping Website Project

 This project is a web application designed for scraping data from websites, built using **Streamlit** for the interactive user interface and **Ollama** for advanced data processing.
 The website provides a user-friendly platform for scraping web data, processing it, and visualizing the results with charts and tables.